ignacio-dev/GD/README.md

 new Head\StyleSheet($menu);

 ```
-... with the following URL parameters
+... with the following URL parameters:

 ``` ?menu=illustration&display=trencar-el-silenci```

 ... will be rendered as: